Certified Labor Relations Leader - CLRL

 THE CLRL DESIGNATION

-Individuals who successfully complete the course, take part in discussions and exercises, and pass the required comprehensive examination will be recognized by Michigan State University's School of Human Resources & Labor Relations as a Certified Labor Relations Leader.
+Individuals who successfully complete the program and capstone project will earn their certification and will be recognized by Michigan State University's School of Human Resources & Labor Relations as a Certified Labor Relations Leader.
 They are entitled then to use the designation CLRL after their name.

 ADDITIONAL LABOR PROGRAMS